 If we run this, we still see You lose!.
 Why?
 We have to understand our current stack frame.

-.
+It's important to note we arrived to win artificially, meaning we didn't arrive via a call.
 In this case, we overwrote a return pointer to arrive at this function.
 Considering the crucial steps of calling a function:

-, we miss Step 2!
+call)By us not using call to arrive at win, we miss Step 2!
 This means our argument is not where the interpreter expects it to be.
 This is why we still get You lose; our value was not loaded correctly.

 To fix this, we need to make space for the return pointer.
 That can be any value, but I'll use 0x0 in this case.
 This value must go between the return address and the argument to ensure we're in the correct order.